craigargh/cfg-python/slides/session_4.md

 ```
 ----

-You can also set the values in lists using their indexes, similar to how you would a variable
+You can also set the values in lists using their indexes, similar to how you would set a variable

 ```python
 student_names = [